craftcms/docs/docs/commerce/4.x/shipping.md

 Craft Commerce includes a shipping system for adding shipping costs to a cart.

 ::: warning
-[Shipping features differ](#edition-differences) depending on your edition of Craft Commerce.
+Prior to version 4.5, [shipping features differ](#edition-differences) between Commerce editions.
 :::

 You can add any number of [shipping methods](#shipping-methods) to your store, where each one’s purpose is to supply relevant *shipping options* for an order at checkout.